Parents and teachers

 A medical practitioner should review any athlete with suspected concussion.
 In a situation where there is no access to a medical practitioner, the athlete must not be returned to sport on the same day.
 If there is any doubt about whether an athlete is concussed that athlete should not be allowed to return to sport that day.

 An athlete with suspected concussion should be reassessed to look for developing symptoms and cleared by a medical practitioner before returning to sport.
-Due to the evolving nature of concussion, any athlete cleared to return to sport after being medically assessed for suspected concussion should be monitored closely for developing symptoms or signs.
+Due to the evolving nature of concussion, delayed symptom onset is common.
+Therefore, any athlete cleared to return to sport after medical assessment for suspected concussion should be monitored closely for developing symptoms or signs.
+If symptoms develop, the athlete should be removed from sport.

 “If in doubt, sit them out"